 The hot part of the dry season clears out the mosquitoes because any standing water (places where mosquitoes breed) dries up, even though I’ve never seen any standing water areas close enough to my house to account for all the mosquitoes.

 Staying indoors during the dawn and dusk hours will help to lower the number of mosquito bites you receive.
 There are skin lotions you can use to repel mosquitoes (as well as other flying insects), but I’ve been told that Avon’s “Skin-So-Soft” product works better than most.
-My aunt used it when she was here (visiting from the US) and she didn’t get bitten at all.
+My aunt used it when she was visiting from the United States, and she didn’t get bitten at all.

-If controlling the mosquito population doesn’t work, regardless of who’s responsible for it, the next best thing is prevention of mosquito bites and that’s all up to you.
-In the seven years I’ve lived in the Philippines, I haven’t been bitten more than few times.
+If controlling the mosquito population doesn’t work, regardless of who’s responsible for it, the next best thing is preventing mosquito bites and that’s all up to you.
+In the years I’ve lived in the Philippines, I’ve only been bitten a few times.